 Change Storage Policy

-Background: A Virtual Machine's Storage Policy is an attribute that determines the IOPs performance and the Data Protection retention policy that the virtual machine will receive.
+Background: A Virtual Machine's Storage Policy is an attribute that determines the IOPs (disk) performance and the Data Protection retention policy that the virtual machine will receive.
 Storage policy also sets the per GB price of the Virtual Machine's storage allocation.
 A storage policy is specified when the virtual machine is deployed.
 In this article, we explain how to change/update the Storage Policy after deployment.

 Navigate to the virtual machine that you wish to make changes to.
 Click "Details".